swiftlang/swift-package-manager/Documentation/Usage.md

 A C language target is built with following flags in release mode:

 * `-O2`: Compile with optimizations.

+### Additional Flags

+You can pass more flags to the C, C++, or Swift compilers in three different ways:

+* Command-line flags passed to these tools: flags like `-Xcc` or `-Xswiftc` are used to pass C or Swift flags to all targets, as shown with `-Xlinker` above.
+* Target-specific flags in the manifest: options like `cSettings` or `swiftSettings` are used for fine-grained control of compilation flags for particular targets.
+* A destination JSON file: once you have a set of working command-line flags that you want applied to all targets, you can collect them in a JSON file and pass them in through `extra-cc-flags` and `extra-swiftc-flags` with `--destination example.json`.
+Take a look at `Utilities/build_ubuntu_cross_compilation_toolchain` for an example.

+One difference is that C flags passed in the `-Xcc` command-line or manifest's `cSettings` are supplied to the Swift compiler too for convenience, but `extra-cc-flags` aren't.

 ## Depending on Apple Modules